A new way to experience music.

-The best companies partner with Le Wagon and hire our alumni as Data Scientist, Data Analyst or Data Engineer.
+The best companies partner with Le Wagon and hire our alumni as Data Scientists, Data Analysts, Product Managers or Data Engineers.

 If you got here, it means that you have questions about Le Wagon: how to apply, who can join, what you’ll learn… Good!
 We have the answers.